MicrosoftDocs/ATADocs/ATADocs/DeployUse/setting-ata-alerts.md

 ![ATA configuration settings icon](media/ATA-config-icon.JPG)

 2. Under the **Notifications** section, select **Settings**.
-3. Under **Mail recipients**, Specify the recipients who will receive the notifications via email.
+3. Under **Mail recipients**, specify the recipients who will receive the notifications via email.

 	[!Note:] Email alerts for suspicious activities are only sent when the suspicious activity is created.